 Music represents a unique and important way for humans to understand themselves, others, and the world in which they live.
 Communicating through music is a distinct cognitive capacity that is, like other modes of intelligence, amenable to education.
 We can teach—and students can learn—to perceive music more keenly and experience it more deeply.
 This is why music is an educational basic: a core discipline in Plato’s ideal society, one of the original seven liberal arts, and a unique form of intelligence and expression affirmed by the most recent advances in cognitive science.

-- Realize in practice its commitment to the developmental function of higher education and the ideal of accessible public education;
+- to realize in practice its commitment to the developmental function of higher education and the ideal of accessible public education;

-- Provide undergraduate and graduate programs and curricula of the highest quality for students aspiring to careers in music;
+- to provide undergraduate and graduate programs and curricula of the highest quality for students aspiring to careers in music;

-- Provide students who do not wish to pursue professional degrees in music with opportunities to explore musical interests and develop musical skills and knowledge;
+- to provide students who do not wish to pursue professional degrees in music with opportunities to explore musical interests and develop musical skills and knowledge;

-- Maintain a positive learning and working environment that attracts and retains a high quality and diverse student body, faculty, and staff;
+- to maintain a positive learning and working environment that attracts and retains a high quality and diverse student body, faculty, and staff;

-- Create a rich and collaborative community of independent and self-directed artist/scholars by supporting faculty and student creative, scholarly, and service initiatives;
+- to create a rich and collaborative community of independent and self-directed artist/scholars by supporting faculty and student creative, scholarly, and service initiatives;

-- Provide professional service to school music programs and arts and arts education agencies and organization;
+- to provide professional service to school music programs and arts and arts education agencies and organization;